Subject-Verb Agreement in English

 This agreement helps maintain clarity and grammatical correctness in sentences.

-When a sentence has two or more subjects connected by the conjunction and, the verb should be in the plural form.
+When a sentence has two or more subjects connected by a conjunction, the verb should be in the plural form.

 Here’s an example: Sarah and Tom are going to the party.